VELA Invests in People

 Microgrants (up to $25,000)

-We award early-stage microgrants to everyday entrepreneurs — students, families, educators — who are innovating outside of the traditional education system to help them test their ideas.
+We award microgrants to early-stage everyday entrepreneurs — students, families, educators, community members — who are innovating outside of the traditional education system.

 VELA is committed to moving money quickly and trusting people with investments.
 Applications are straightforward, and reporting requirements value learning over compliance.
 VELA’s focus is on maximizing grantees’ impact.